 Well , having just been discharged from the hospital 5 days prior to this research visit and being all jacked up on the roids , I thought it might be fun to racewalk the test… so that’s exactly what I did ….. and I caught a small snipit on video!

 PS..
 If you’re reading this post after Aug 2008, it turns out that among those tested who had similar lung function, I ended up walking farther than anyone on record at UCSF.
 On average I walked 2400 feet ( almost a half mile) in six minutes.
-Not too shabby for a person with an FEV1 of 39% 🙂
+Not too shabby for a person with an FEV1 of 39% at the time 🙂